sayeemabdullah/CSS-Cribsheet/README.md

 ## Grid

 Grid is a grid-based layout by rows and columns.
-Starting with the basic, we can define grid by the following ways -
+Starting with the basic, we can define the grid in the following ways -

 ``` css
   /* 3X2  */